Embird Embroidery Software

 E

-Motif Parameters: Width, Height, Shift.
+Motif Parameters: Adjust the Width, Height, and Shift.

 F